gumaerc-testorg/11.220-spring-2009/content/pages/syllabus.md

 Lab Sections
 ------------

 Four times throughout the semester you will have lab sections instead of recitation sections.
-This will give you the opportunity to become familiar with a statistical software package (either [Stata]({{< baseurl >}}/pages/labs#stata) or [R]({{< baseurl >}}/pages/labs#r)).
+This will give you the opportunity to become familiar with a statistical software package (either {{% resource_link b22eac7a-52c9-f8fa-4222-a9b565dbd459 "Stata" "#stata" %}} or {{% resource_link b22eac7a-52c9-f8fa-4222-a9b565dbd459 "R" "#r" %}}).
 We will use software to explore concepts and methods we covered in class a week or two earlier so you will already be familiar with the basics (and hopefully the introduction of the computers will illuminate your grasp of the fundamentals).